bjorkstromm/martinbjorkstrom.com/input/posts/2020-04-17-i-ported-my-blog-to-statiq.md

 ```

 #### Index pipeline
 The index page has a similar pipeline as the [archive](#archive-pipeline) and [tag index](#tag-index-pipeline).
-It has a dependency on both the blog post pipeline and the tag pipeline in order to list the blog post and list the top-ten tags.
+It has a dependency on both the blog post pipeline and the tag pipeline in order to list the blog posts and list the top-ten tags.
 The construction of the model used for rendering the template is a little more complex than the other pipelines, but apart from that they are similar.

 ```csharp
 public IndexPipeline()